ajaiswal13/Project-Java-Capstone/README.md

 What is Test Driven Development?
 Quiz 2 - very imp asked in Microsoft etc
-Flaky tests - Which important for MCQ (ex: intemittent responses) Flaky test  mcq example answers: Anything containing INTERMITTENT keyword
+Flaky tests - Which important for MCQ (ex: intermittent responses) Flaky test  mcq example answers: Anything containing INTERMITTENT keyword

 Refer to notes.
-In integration testing, we only check the integration part,rest all is ignored In unit testing, we check all other parts except integrayion.Integration is mocked here.
+In integration testing, we only check the integration part,rest all is ignored In unit testing, we check all other parts except integration.
+Integration is mocked here.

 FunctionalTests need mostly business/functional awareness than technical knowledge

+### Testing Good Practices, Mocking, Types of Doubles:

+Programming Languages use different sorting techniques internally to sort an array depending on various factors as size of array, if the array is nearly sorted etc. (Google this)

+Watch the video for 2 quiz (Asked in Microsoft and Goldman respectively) 1st quiz is around 1:00:00 timestamp
+2nd quiz is at 2:05:00 timestamp